mathesar-foundation/mathesar-wiki/projects/installation-improvements-0_1_3.md

 - Installing Mathesar involves many steps, which makes the process brittle and introduces failure points that we can avoid.
 - There is too much configuration needed before Mathesar can be started, which makes it difficult to try Mathesar out quickly.
 - Configuration is done through scripts specific to certain installation mathods, and not in the product itself, which makes some installation methods much more difficult and inconsistent.
-	- This also makes the documentation more fragile since we have to document exceptions and conditionals.
+	- This also makes the documentation harder to maintain since each installation method has very different steps.

 See also: [Diagram of existing steps involved in installation](#current-steps)